 If you aren’t already in the know, you should get to know the feminine flair of womenswear designer Olivia Rubin.
-If you’re into colourful dressing, are a rainbow enthusiast or sequin lover you’re in for a real treat.
-A favourite of Emma Watson, Jessie Bush and Fearne Cotton to name a few, Olivia Rubin designs are known for their signature graphic prints and bold colours on a variety of simple yet feminine silhouettes.
+If you’re into joyful dressing, rainbow prints or sequins you’re in for a real treat!
+A favourite of Emma Watson, Jessie Bush and Fearne Cotton to name a few, Olivia Rubin designs are known for their signature graphic prints and bold colours on simple yet feminine silhouettes.

 Your signature style is graphic prints, bright colours and feminine shapes, where do you get your inspiration from?

 My colour inspiration always refers back to rainbows and the positivity that they represent.
 I look a lot to the 70s and 80s for silhouette research and the creative everyday women around me are always inspiring my collections.

 Not one specific icon but a few of my favourites include Miuccia Prada, Elle Fanning and Julia Roberts.

 What are your favourite trends for the season?